msa19/Goodfellas15.github.io/index.md

 layout: home
 ---

-#Speed-e
-##Our Purpose
+# Speed-e
+## Our Purpose:

-*Quick-E (Emergency) provides emergency responders with the fastest and shortest route to the scene *Optimal route obtained by continuously monitoring density of vehicles on the road *Helps prevent death, fire spreading, an ongoing criminal activity from escalating *Minimizes the possibility of vehicle collisions with emergency responders
+* Quick-E (Emergency) provides emergency responders with the fastest and shortest route to the scene
+* Optimal route obtained by continuously monitoring density of vehicles on the road
+* Helps prevent death, fire spreading, an ongoing criminal activity from escalating
+* Minimizes the possibility of vehicle collisions with emergency responders

-##Design Concept
+## Design Concept

-##Block Diagram
+## Block Diagram

-##Communication
-###Network
+## Communication
+### Network
-###Antenna Research
+### Antenna Research

-##Sensor
+## Sensor

-##Power Solution
+## Power Solution

-##Budget
+## Budget